mhutch/mhutch.github.io/_posts/2011-03-18-monodevelop-tips-task-comments.md

 created: 1300464000
 redirect_from: /node/213
 ---
 A common practice when writing code is to annotate incomplete or questionable areas with comments prefixed with warnings like TODO, HACK, FIXME, and so on.
-MonoDevelop draws attention to these by recognizing them and highlighting them:
+MonoDevelop draws attention to these by recognizing them and highlighting them.<!--break-->

 <a href="http://mjhutchinson.com/files/images/md-tips/task-comments-comment.png" rel="lightbox[md_tips_task_comments]" title="A task comment highlighted in the source editor"><img src="http://mjhutchinson.com/files/images/md-tips/t/task-comments-comment.png" alt="A task comment highlighted in the source editor" style="max-width:98%; display:block;margin-left:auto;margin-right:auto;" /></a>